zabio3/godolint/README.md

 ```
   --ignore RULECODE     A rule to ignore.
 If present, the ignore list in the
                         config file is ignored
+  --trusted-registry REGISTRY (e.g. docker.io)
+			A docker registry to allow to appear in FROM instructions

   --help        -h      Print this help message and exit.
   --version     -v      Print the version information